Planning Your Trip

-Most visitors to Jamaica stay in Montego Bay, Negril, or Ocho Rios, and often opt for the one the many resorts dotted along Jamaica's coastline.
+Most visitors to Jamaica stay in Montego Bay, Negril, or Ocho Rios, and often opt for one of the many resorts dotted along Jamaica's coastline.
 There are resorts for everyone in Jamaica, ranging from the refined luxury of Montego Bay's Round Hill Hotel & Villas (a celeb hotspot) to the larger and more kid-friendly Beaches Ocho Rios.

 If you venture further afield to Cockpit Country, Falmouth, or Boston, you'll find small, family-run inns as well as plenty of affordable Airbnbs and vacation rentals.